adrelanos/Privacy-and-Security-Focused-Browser/README.md

 This is strongly recommended against because using the `--clearnet` switch will break Tor Browser's per tab stream isolation.

-**Does the `--clearnet` switch alter any other Tor Browser behavior?**
+**Does the `--clearnet` switch alter any other SecBrowser behavior?**

- No, the only changes to Tor Browser are to the preferences previously shown.
+ No, the only changes to SecBrowser are to the preferences previously shown.

-**Can I add my own custom preferences to change Tor Browser without Tor behavior?**
+**Can I add my own custom preferences to change SecBrowser behavior?**

- Yes, but this could degrade security and privacy. see: Normalizing Tor Browser behavior.
+ Yes, but this could degrade security and privacy. see: Normalizing SecBrowser behavior.

-**I have an idea to improve Tor Browser without Tor's security in Qubes.
+**I have an idea to improve SecBrowser's security in Qubes.
 Can is submit patch?**

 _Most definitely!_ Patches are always welcome!